jtphan-asu/Flask-Web-App/README.txt

 Add textarea to add a notes
 Add Button to Add Note

+#Add Notes
 Add note to views.py then commit to db
     #Add note then add to db
             new_note = Note(data=note, user_id=current_user.id)
             db.session.add(new_note)
             db.session.commit()

+#Delete Notes
+Add function in index.js to delete note by sending POST request to backend with noteId

+Add Note Data to home.html

+Add delete_note to views.py